 The conference will take place during in October 2021, with several live events.
 Video presentations of accepted papers and panels will be available to watch between 15 September and 15 December 2021; they will be removed on 15 December 2021.
 We recommend watching most of the videos before the conference week.

 The conference is open to all new and current AoIR members without an additional participant fee required.
 Please ensure that your membership is up to date.
 Check your membership by logging on to the AoIR members site.
-Conference registration will be available soon.
+Conference registration is available.
 All AoIR members attending the conference must register for the event.

 AoIR 2021 will not schedule any live presentations of conference papers and panels, but during the conference days there will be prerecorded spotlighted panels that serve as anchors for themed and moderated discussions.
 These will discuss some common questions and ideas that cut across numerous submissions within the same theme.
 On each conference day, we will run three such discussion sessions on the same theme, scheduled across timezones to enable participants from around the world to engage in at least one of them.
 Because this is a virtual conference, we can’t all be online at the same time, but we hope that this will enable as many of us as possible to connect with each other.
 Each session is followed by a social hour in our AoIR Town conference space.